-- From timeshare resale scams to timeshare rental scams, to even fake attorney scams, our goal here at TimeshareExitAdvice.com is to help educate owners so they can protect themselves from becoming another victim of a timeshare exit scam.
+- From timeshare resale scams to timeshare rental scams to even fake attorney scams, our goal here at TimeshareExitAdvice.com is to help educate owners to protect themselves from becoming another victim of a timeshare exit scam.

 Timeshare Resale Scams

-Timeshare Resale scams are widespread throughout the timeshare cancelation industry.
+Timeshare Resale scams are widespread throughout the timeshare cancellation industry.
 If you’re browsing the internet for a way to exit your timeshare, you came to the right place.
-You’ll probably come across a couple of dozen listing companies all boasting about how fast they can sell your timeshare.
-Some will even go the extra mile and claim they have a buyer right now who is willing to take this burden off your hands.
+You’ll probably come across a few dozen listing companies boasting about how fast they can sell your timeshare.
+Some will even go the extra mile and claim they have a buyer right now willing to take this burden off your hands.

 - In addition, there is no official timeshare resale market, automatically increasing the risk of timeshare sales scams.
 It is extremely difficult to sell your timeshare.

 Timeshare Rental Scams

-Timeshare Rental Scams can cause you a ton of headaches if you’re not careful.
-Similar to timeshare telemarketing scams, they consist of cold call scams where the “company” calls timeshare owners and offers to list their timeshare for a high price in return for hundreds of up-front fees.
+- Timeshare Rental Scams can cause you many headaches if you’re not careful.
+Like timeshare telemarketing scams, they consist of cold call scams where the “company” calls timeshare owners and offers to list their timeshare for a high price in return for hundreds of up-front fees.